- MSLA Program

 - Contact MSLA

-The MSLA started offering courses online in 2003.
-By 2005 all of the courses offered in the MSLA program were also available online.
-The University of Denver and Sturm College of Law value excellence in teaching both online and in-class.
+The University of Denver Sturm College of Law values excellence in teaching both online and in-class.
+In 2003 the University started offering MSLA courses online, and by 2005 all courses offered in the MSLA program were made available online.
 Online education is a new medium of teaching, one in which many of us have little frame of reference.
 The Office for Teaching and Learning at the University of Denver is committed to enhancing student learning experiences by developing state of the art technology and web-based applications, providing professional development opportunities for faculty and collaborating with faculty on innovative teaching projects.

 If you are interested in our online program and are concerned that this learning environment is not for you, please call me.
 I would be happy to discuss your goals and learning styles to help determine if this would be a good fit.

-The MSLA Program uses Blackboard for its online courses.
-Blackboard is an online course management software program that allows instructors to create web-based content for their courses (syllabus, assignments, exams, lectures, outlines, presentation, images, web links, etc.) Blackboard also facilitates online communication through the email and discussion board tools.
+The MSLA Program currently uses Blackboard for its online courses.
+The University of Denver is currently transitioning to Canvas by Instructure as the next learning management system.
+Learning management systems allow instructors to create web-based content for their courses (syllabus, assignments, exams, lectures, outlines, presentation, images, web links, etc.)

 The MSLA program offers a distance learning program for students in the degree and certificate programs.